Save money by washing a shower curtain liner in the washing machine. So easy to do!

 Spring is here, which means it’s time to give the house a good cleaning after a long winter.
 At the top of my to-do list every Spring is washing the shower curtain liner and cleaning the shower.

 I used to buy a new one every 4 to 6 months but I didn’t like the idea of throwing them away to sit in a landfill.
 We also tried to repurpose them but there’s not much you can do with a gross, dirty shower curtain.
 So, several years ago I figured I had nothing to lose and threw the shower liner in the washing machine.

 It’s really simple to do and I get a clean, like-new shower curtain every time that’s free of mold, soap scum and hard water stains.

-Next I add a small amount of detergent and a little bit of bleach and set the washer to use hot water on a regular cycle (you really want to make sure you use hot water for this.
+Next, I add a small amount of detergent and a little bit of bleach and set the washer to use hot water on a regular cycle.
+Make sure you use hot water for this.

-You could put it in the dryer for a little bit but I just hang it back up in the shower to dry.
-I put it in a laundry basket to carry to the bathroom, open it over the tub and hang it back up, smoothing it out as I go.
+You could put it in the dryer for a little bit with a towel, but I just hang it back up in the shower to dry.
+The easy way to do this is to put it in a laundry basket to carry to the bathroom.
+Then I open it over the tub and hang it back up, smoothing it out as I go.

-That’s it!
 In no time your curtain will dry and you’ll have a clean, like-new shower curtain for zero dollars.
 I have had the same curtain now for about 4 years and as long as it gets clean and stays intact, I’ll keep using and cleaning it.

-Also, the simple act of closing the curtain after a shower and making sure the folds aren’t touching will allow the curtain to dry between showers.
+Also, the simple act of closing the curtain after a shower, making sure the folds aren’t touching, will allow the curtain to dry.

 Check out some other popular home tips I’ve shared.